DannyvdSluijs/tailwind-slate-mock/README.md

 [Steve Schoger](https://www.steveschoger.com).
 I'm trying to build an existing UI using Tailwind CSS.
 For this I've chosen to recreate the [Slate](https://slatedocs.github.io/slate/#introduction) interface.

+# Running
+In a terminal launch the vue cli service using `npm run serve`.
+After some seconds there will some feedback with the available network addresses the app is running at.
+Typically [http://localhost:8081/](http://localhost:8081/)

 # Reflection
 As an software engineer more focused on the backend I've always found that CSS didn't click with me.
 However the way Tailwind offers a single source of documentation, it's screencasts and how it offers an "API" to build the UI